Welcome to Class One!

 This unique teaching approach aims to provide children with the tools that they need to thrive in our modern world.
 It is taught at an age appropriate level, and we are already seeing a positive impact.
 So far we have taught the children about their brain and how it works, and about love and kindness, teamwork and friendship, and bravery, gratitude and most recently relate.

 The children in Class 1 have responded brilliantly to the child-friendly content and activities and I am excited to start our new learning all about engaging, and using the skills we have learned since September.
+Autumn term 2 is about Celebrating our characteristics.

 For more information about My Happy Mind, please follow this link: https://myhappymind.org/about/ There is also an easy-to-follow parent app that you can use and continue with this at home!